Ravali-wow/mymlproject-/README.md

 PS D:\mymlproject>
 __init__.py is to identify a particular folder python setup.py bdist_egg ---------- command to generate .egg-info file for our project

+python -m src.exception_handler ---------- to run a file present in src package